 If the appendix ruptures, symptoms include:

 Note: Symptoms may be different in infants, children, pregnant women, and the elderly.

-Get medical help right away, if you have severe pain in the abdomen.
+If you have severe pain in the abdomen, get medical help right away.
 Appendicitis can be hard to diagnose.
 Symptoms vary and can be similar to symptoms of other diseases.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done, including:

-Appendicitis is treated by surgically removing the appendix as soon as possible.
+Appendicitis may be treated by surgically removing the appendix as soon as possible.
 Sometimes the diagnosis is not certain.
-The doctor will carefully monitor your condition for 6-12 hours before operating.
+Your condition will be carefully monitored for 6-12 hours before operating.
 You will also be given antibiotics to fight infection.

 American College of Surgeons

 National Institute of Diabetes and Digestive and Kidney Diseases